This post may contain affiliate links. Please read our disclosure policy.

 The more I experiment with adding fruit to savory dishes, the more I like it.

-If you don't like, or have, golden raisins and/or dried apricots, use what you do have.
+If you don’t like, or have, golden raisins or dried apricots, use what you do have.
 I think Craisins or dried cherries would be good.

 Both Rod and Mom enjoyed it too, which is always a good sign since our tastes and preferences can be quite different.

-How Many Calories and WW Points in this Quinoa Salad?
+How Many Calories and WW Points in this Chicken and Quinoa Salad with Dried Fruit?

-According to my calculations, each generous serving has 342 calories and:
+According to my calculations, each generous serving has 342 calories.

 10 SmartPoints (Green plan)